con/opfvta-reexecution/paper/drafts/rough.md

 No new data was recorded, we have reused the data collected for [the original paper][horea-paper].

-TODO(Review of data collection in original paper)
+TODO(Brief summary of data collection methods in original paper) TODO(How the data was stored and how we got it)

 ### Repository Structure